 Before setting any website goals, it’s essential to understand what you hope to achieve with your online presence.
 Consider your business objectives and how having a website can help you achieve those goals.
 For example, you may want to increase online sales, generate more leads, or improve brand awareness.

-Here are a few ways a website helps to achieve a business’s objectives:
+Here are a few ways setting website goals helps to achieve a business’s objectives:

 Increased visibility and reach: A website provides a 24/7 online presence, allowing your business to reach a larger audience, including customers who may not be able to physically visit your brick-and-mortar location.
 With the rise of mobile usage, having a website that is optimized for all devices is crucial for making a good impression on potential customers.